 The next consideration and the more popular reference to the “glycogen depletion” concept are the metabolic consequences of this mechanism.

-Since the major health problems of modern society (diabetes, obesity, Alzheimer’s, etc.) stem from metabolic dysfunction, the focus on energy usage and storage is most prominent.
+The major health problems of modern society (diabetes, obesity, Alzheimer’s, etc.) stem from metabolic dysfunction.
+So our focus on energy usage and storage is most prominent.
 Each of these disorders (diseases) can be traced to an over secretion of the powerful hormone, insulin.
 Among its regulatory roles, insulin signals the body to “store” energy and resist its usage.
 The net effect of those properties, is that energy excess has to be stored in the form of fat.
-When the “healthy” spaces for fat have been filled in the body, it (fat) simply overwhelms the organs and systems associated with that disposition to a point of life-threatening metabolic disease.
+When the “healthy” spaces for fat have been filled in the body, it (fat) simply overwhelms the organs and systems.
+This is associated with that disposition to a point of life-threatening metabolic disease.

 The takeaway is that glycogen is preferentially used before fat is considered as a fuel source.
-However, if the body is exposed to a constant influx of sugar (carbohydrate), insulin MUST respond to try to drive this energy into the limited “healthy” storage depots.
+However, if the body is exposed to a constant influx of sugar (carbohydrate), insulin MUST respond.
+It does so by driving this energy into the limited “healthy” storage depots.

 The next, less known but powerful glycogen regulator is High Intensity Muscle Recruitment.
 What does that mean to average, every day folks?
 The simple answer is that it is necessary to deplete glycogen stores in the skeletal muscles, significantly, rapidly and intermittently.